 Note: This article contains 1,262 words and 1 image, with an estimated read time of 5 minutes.

-In business, one of the most important deciding factors in success stems from leadership.
-However, senior executives within the workplace – referred to as C-Suite for the highest executives in a business – tend to fail when it comes to ‘walking the walk’ and taking action.
+In any organization, one of the most important deciding factors in success stems from strategic leadership by the C-Suite Leaders.
+However, senior executives within the workplace – referred to as C-Suite for the highest executives in an organization – tend to fail when it comes to ‘walking the walk’ and taking action.
 While most executives are full of great ideas and suggestions, many fall flat when it comes to putting them into action.

-Over the years, I’ve worked with many business leaders who have become frustrated by the fragmented vision and purpose of their business.
+Over the years, I’ve worked with many new and existing leaders who have become frustrated by the fragmented vision and purpose of their organization.
 When executives lose that desire to engage and to stay with the philosophy, it’s only common that problems will occur.
-No matter how much money is spent on employee engagement and development, if the orders from the top aren’t of a suitable standard then nothing will improve.
+No matter how much money is spent on employee engagement and team development, if the orders from the top aren’t of a suitable standard then nothing will improve.

-These issues can have a major impact across the business.
-Not only can it stop other leaders from making the right decisions due to poor planning from ‘up above’, it stops normal staff from progressing, too.
-Their lack of ability to work in a unified purpose that everyone is pulling towards is dangerous for the long-term health of the business.
+These issues can have a major impact across the organization.
+Not only can it stop other leaders from making the right decisions due to poor planning from ‘up above’, it stops most of the employees from progressing, too.
+Their lack of ability to be strategic and work in a unified purpose that everyone is pulling towards is dangerous for the long-term health of the organization.

 This causes problems with the organizational development, meaning that too many visions are being worked on concurrently without any cohesive movement.
-This stops other leaders from being able to utilize their skills, hampering their own confidence and self-belief.
-All that money invested into leadership skills is only part of it; leaders need to be given the chance to lead.
+This stops other leaders, especially new ones, from being able to utilize their skills, hampering their own confidence and self-belief.
+All that money invested into strategic leadership skills is only part of it; leaders need to be given the chance to lead.

 This is a major industry problem.
 Leaders are worried that, when they make it to the top of their company’s food chain, that they’ll become just like other C-Suite leaders who fail in creating corporate unity.
 This stops other leaders from being ambitious enough to pursue their dreams and make their dream for the company a reality.